winitzki/scall/tutorial/programming_dhall.md

     Branch _ _ -> false
 ```

-Another example is a Haskell function that checks whether the first element of a list exists:
+Another example is a Haskell function that returns the first value in the list if it exists:

 ```haskell
 headMaybe :: [a] -> Maybe a